 Security is leadership work

 Security teams handle technical tasks.
-Leaders handle decisions and accountability.
+Leaders handle priorities, decisions, and accountability.
 When something goes wrong, it is rarely because nobody knew how to fix it.
 It is because the organization did not prioritize the right fixes, did not fund the basics, or did not enforce ownership.

-Most executive teams want a simple answer.
+Many executive teams want a simple answer.
 Are we safe.
-The honest answer is a range.
-Readiness is not a single tool.
+The honest answer is a range, not a single yes or no. Readiness is not one product or one dashboard.
 It is the strength of your controls, the clarity of your operating model, and the quality of your response discipline.

 What security readiness means in plain language